 This submodule defines a magnetic flux tube embedded in a uniform magnetic environment.
 In this case the flux tube is under coronal conditions where the subscript e denotes the outer region.
 More specifically the equilibrium is defined as .
 The geometry can be overridden in the parfile, and is cylindrical by default for .

-This submodule defines a steady plane Couette flow in a Cartesian geometry.
+This submodule defines a steady plane Couette flow in a Cartesian geometry with flow and viscosity.

 This submodule defines an equilibrium in cylindrical geometry with an axial current profile (), modelling a solar coronal loop in which discrete Alfvén waves are present.
 The geometry can be overridden in the parfile.